OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Notes on Custom Field sync
 * Custom Field that requires to be synced must have 'Attribute scope' as Objects or Objects & Module (Only 'Module Scope attribute' can't be synced)
 * DXL Attribute can only be used for reading; such attributes can't be written.
-* DXL Attribute doesn't have any history, so when other fields are changed and OpsHub Integration Manager syncing those events, the value of the DXL attribute as of sync time will be sync to target.
+* DXL Attribute doesn't have any history, so when other fields are changed and <code class="expression">space.vars.SITENAME</code> syncing those events, the value of the DXL attribute as of sync time will be sync to target.

 Learn how to create [Custom Field Configuration](#custom-field-configuration).